CHN-beta/ovito/doc/manual/tutorials/marker_particles.rst

 In this step-by-step tutorial you will create an animation from an MD simulation of a simple shearing experiment as shown on the right.
 You will learn how to highlight a group of atoms, initially located in a narrow region, with a marker color to visualize the atomic motion in the interior of the crystal during the course of the simulation.

+In particular you will learn more about the purpose of the :ref:`particles.modifiers.freeze_property` modifier in OVITO, which helps you preserve the initial selection state of a group of particles.

 Step 1: Load simulation trajectory
 """"""""""""""""""""""""""""""""""